goconca/website-2019/content/blog/speaker-resources.md

 ### Resources from the web

-We collected a few relevant bits from the world wide web to help you.
+We collected a few relevant bits from the world wide web that may help you.
+There is a lot of great content out there and many, many really amazing people want to see you succeed.

-[Resources for New Speakers](https://github.com/golang/go/wiki/NewSpeakers) wiki contains links to amazing blog posts and videos with various tips and helpful insights.
+A great place to start is the [Resources for New Speakers](https://github.com/golang/go/wiki/NewSpeakers) wiki, which contains links to blog posts and videos with tips and helpful insights.

-There are folks within the Go community *that want to help you*, check out the [Contact Us](https://github.com/golang/go/wiki/NewSpeakers#contact-us) section.
+Again, there are folks within the Go community *that want to help you*, check out the [Contact Us](https://github.com/golang/go/wiki/NewSpeakers#contact-us) section.
 Alternatively, reach out to us at speakers@gocon.ca and we'll do our best to help.

 [Carolyn Van Slyck](https://twitter.com/carolynvs) wrote a great post on why you should submit a talk to [GopherCon](https://www.gophercon.com/) (and you totally should!).
-We highly recommend you [check it out](https://carolynvanslyck.com/blog/2018/12/talk-at-gophercon/) because it's a great resource in general.
+We highly recommend you [check it out](https://carolynvanslyck.com/blog/2018/12/talk-at-gophercon/) because it's a great resource.

-[Aaron Schlesinger](Aaron Schlesinger) also had a great post for the upcoming [GOPHERCON 2019 CFP OMG!](https://arschles.com/blog/gophercon-2019-cfp-omg/).
-The general concepts will apply in general.
+[Aaron Schlesinger](https://arschles.com/) also had a great post for the upcoming [GOPHERCON 2019 CFP OMG!](https://arschles.com/blog/gophercon-2019-cfp-omg/).
+The general concepts are relevant for all.

 We'll leave you with this: